Part 2: Applying the Science to Enhance Activation

 Caleb’s Story

-This is the first blog post in a series of excerpts from Jodi Asbell Clarke’s book, Reaching and Teaching Neurodivergent Learners: Strategies for Embracing Uniquely Talented Problem Solvers.
+This is the second blog post in a series of excerpts from Jodi Asbell-Clarke’s book, Reaching and Teaching Neurodivergent Learners: Strategies for Embracing Uniquely Talented Problem Solvers.
 It introduces Caleb, an autistic 8th grade student.

 Advocating for Inclusive STEM Education